thomasrayner/thomasrayner.github.io/_posts/2015-03-18-quick-tip-use-powershell-to-detect-if-a-location-is-a-directory-or-a-symlink.md

 ---
 layout: post
-title: Quick Tip: Use PowerShell To Detect If A Location Is A Directory Or A Symlink
+title: Quick Tip - Use PowerShell To Detect If A Location Is A Directory Or A Symlink
 date: 2015-03-18 08:30
 author: thmsrynr@outlook.com
 comments: true